adir1/adir1hugo/content/posts/hello-world-again/index.md

 I also learned that people these days prefer Short posts - so I'll try to wrap this up with today's wisdom

-Here's a link to the original First Hello World post on this site, back in 2003!
+Here's a link to the original [First Hello World post on this site, back in 2007](/2007/08/hello-world/)!

 {{< alert "bell" >}}
 **Disclaimer**: While I tried to preserve the content and (some) comments from the original site, I did add new Images to old posts, and also adjusted some old tags